 Incidentally, in case you were wondering which is the second largest creature ever to have lived, look no further as it’s another whale.
 Fin whales can weigh over 100 tonnes (100,000kg) and reach an impressive 26m in length.

 The Cuvier’s beaked whale is the ocean’s deep diving champion.
-The record-breaking longest and deepest dive recorded was recorded by scientists who tracked a Cuvier’s beaked whale that held his or her breath for a phenomenal 137.5 minutes and reached a depth of 2,992m (just under 3km or 2 miles) below the surface of the ocean in southern California.
+The longest dive recorded was by a whale that held his or her breath for a phenomenal 222 minutes (3 hours and 42 minutes).
+The deepest dive recorded by a Cuvier's beaked whale is 2,992m (just under 3km or 2 miles) below the surface of the ocean in southern California.

 At the very top of all food chains or food pyramids are carnivores.
 The absolute top, gold-medal winning oceanic predator, above sharks even, is a dolphin – the orca.
 Orcas have even been recorded attacking and killing great white sharks so they can eat their energy-rich livers.
 The only predator orcas really have to fear are humans.